 Bars, dried fruit, jerky: we recommend finding your favorites before heading out on the trail; It is best to experiment at home rather than in the backcountry.

+Our go to is cheese and salami on a calorie dense bread or bagel (use a little olive oil or butter for extra energy density).
 Tortillas are versatile.
 You can wrap your breakfast, smear them in nut butter, and serve alongside pasta at night.
 For enjoying during the day, we like to pre-make bean and cheese burritos or nut butter wraps.
-Cheddar cheese or string cheese are great options- cheddar is a fatty cheese and mozzarella string cheeses are individually wrapped adding convenience; in our experience, these two types of cheese may last up to 3 days in your pack, unless you are traveling in mid summer high heat temperatures.
+Cheddar cheese or string cheese are great options- cheddar is a fatty cheese and individually-wrapped mozzarella string cheeses are convenient.
+These two types of cheese may last 3+ days in your pack, unless you are traveling in mid-summer high heat temperatures.
 For nut butter wraps, add sliced apple or dried fruit.

 Long day: For high mileage days, simple dinners are great.
 We enjoy add-water soup with additional vegetables (fresh, dried, or dehydrated) and spices such as garlic powder, cayenne, or Italian herbs.
 Try Sierra Soups with vegan, gluten-free, all natural ingredients.